Edward Sorin: Provincial Superior of the Congregation

 Far from Indiana to India, the flourishing mission in Eastern Bengal, headed by the Congregation of Holy Cross, owes much of its success to Father Sorin's active co-operation and zeal.
 He sent its former bishop and other priests together with a band of sisters, described as a worthy group.
 The founding of the Congregation of the Sisters of the Holy Cross in the United States is regarded as one of Sorin's most important services to religion.
 Under his administration and care, this community grew from small to possessing flourishing establishments in a dozen states.
 During the American Civil War, under Sorin's forethought, this sisterhood was able to furnish nearly eighty nurses for sick and wounded soldiers on transports and in hospitals.
-A number of priests of the Congregation of Holy Cross, among them Fr.
-William Corby, C.S.C., served as chaplains at the front.
+A number of priests of the Congregation of Holy Cross, among them William Corby, served as chaplains at the front.
 Sorin also established Ave Maria Press in 1865.